-Your estate could owe Delaware estate tax even if you’re not a state resident.
-If you own valuable real estate in Delaware or have other tangible assets there, your estate will have to file a return.
+An estate could owe Delaware estate tax even if the deceased person was not a state resident.
+If that person owned valuable real estate in Delaware or had other tangible assets there, the estate may have to file a return.

-Under current law, if you leave a gross estate worth more than $5.25 million, your executor will have to file a Delaware estate tax return.
-The gross estate includes just about everything you own at death.
+For deaths in 2017, if a gross estate was worth more than $5.49 million the executor must file a Delaware estate tax return.
+The gross estate includes just about everything a person owns at death.
 It doesn't matter, for tax purposes, whether or not an asset goes through probate.

-For assets that you own jointly with someone else, only your interest is included.
-For example, if you and your spouse own a house together, half of its value would be included in your estate.
+For assets that owned jointly with someone else, only the deceased's interest is included.
+For example, if Sam and Joe own a house together, at Sam's death only half of its value would be included in her estate.

 Not all estates that must file a tax return end up owing Delaware estate tax.
-That's because a number of deductions, subtracted from the gross estate, can reduce the size of your taxable estate.
-And if the value of the taxable estate is less than $5.25 million, no estate tax will be due.
+That's because a number of deductions, subtracted from the gross estate, can reduce the size of the taxable estate.
+For deaths in 2017, if the value of the taxable estate is less than $5.49 million, no estate tax will be due.

 The most common and important deduction comes from the fact that all property left to a surviving spouse is exempt from state estate tax.
-So if you leave everything to your spouse, no estate tax (state or federal) will be due.
+So if the deceased person left everything to his or her spouse, no estate tax (state or federal) will be due.
 The value of certain farmland can also be deducted.